uripont/mixabeat/README.md

    - Fixed auth route paths and error handling

 2. Pending to reimplement:
+    -  Auto login after signup
+    - Redirect to room selection after login
+    - Auto redirect to room selection if already logged in (token in localStorage is still valid)
    - Room creation and joining
    - Real-time chat interface